michel1991/ocp-java-11/annotations/README.md

 The second, the containing annotation type, must include an element named value() that includes an array of the repeatable annotation type.
 For these reasons, options A, E, and F are correct.

-### Which annotation can cancel out a warning on a method using the @Deprecated API at compile time?

-* A. @FunctionalInterface
-* B. @Ignore
-* C. @IgnoreDeprecated
-* D. @Retention
-* E. @SafeVarargs
-* F. @SuppressWarnings

-If @SuppressWarnings("deprecation") is applied to a method that is using a deprecated API, then warnings related to the usage will not be shown at compile time, making option F correct.
-Note that there are no built-in annotations called @Ignore or @IgnoreDeprecated.

 ### What properties must be true to use an annotation with an element value, but no element name?
 (Choose all that apply.)
 * A. The element must be named values().
 * B. The element must be required.